In this ESL lesson, the student will learn about and discuss brand names that are used as generic terms.

 Video: What is a brand?

-Before watching the video of an advertising expert Marty Neumeuer explaining what a brand is, the student is introduced to his short biography and the brands he helped build.
+Before watching the video of advertising expert Marty Neumeuer explaining what a brand is, the student is introduced to his short biography and the brands he helped build.

 Guessing game: famous brands